dynomake/libretranslate-java/README.md

 LibreTranslate Java Restful Client
 ---
-At some point we had to translate text in Java text but we couldn't find any understandable libraries that we were comfortable with.
+At some point we had to translate text in Java but we couldn't find any understandable libraries that we were comfortable with.
 So I wrote this library.
 ### `Add as depend:`

 | **Gradle:**